grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 ## Looking ahead

-Our dedication extends beyond merely staying current with the most recent GitLab versions.
+Our dedication extends beyond staying current with the most recent GitLab versions.
 With stabilised deployment, we are now focusing on:

-*   **Automated Upgrades**: Our efforts extend towards bringing in more automation to enhance efficiency.
+*   **Automated upgrades**: Our efforts extend towards bringing in more automation to enhance efficiency.
 We're already employing **zero-downtime** automated upgrades for patch versions involving no database migrations, utilising GitLab pipelines.
-Looking forward, we plan to automate minor version deployments as well ensuring minimal human intervention during the upgrade process.
+Looking forward, we plan to automate minor version deployments as well, ensuring minimal human intervention during the upgrade process.
-*   **Automated Runner onboarding for Service Teams**: We've developed a **'Runner as a Service'** solution for our service teams.
-Service teams can create their dedicated runners by providing minimal details, while our team manages these runners.
+*   **Automated runner onboarding for service teams**: We've developed a **'Runner as a Service'** solution for our service teams.
+Service teams can create their dedicated runners by providing minimal details, while we manage these runners centrally.
 This setup allows the service team to stay focused on development, ensuring smooth operations.
-*   **Improved Communication and Data Safety**: We're efficiently communicating new features and potential issues to our service teams.
+*   **Improved communication and data safety**: We're regularly communicating new features and potential issues to our service teams.
 We also ensure targeted solutions for any disruptions.
-Additionally, we're focusing on developing automated data validation via our data restore process.
+Additionally, we're focusing on developing automated data validation via our data restoration process.
-*   **Focus on Development**: With stabilised updates, we create an environment where our development teams can focus more on crafting new features and supporting ongoing work, rather than handling upgrade issues.
+*   **Focus on development**: With stabilised updates, we've created an environment where our development teams can focus more on crafting new features and supporting ongoing work, rather than handling upgrade issues.

 ## Key takeaways